 The housing scheme gives you the option to rent a newly built home for a period of time.
 You can then buy the property, or a share of it, at the end of your rental period.

 You rent a new build home at more affordable rates (20% below the market rate) for up to five years.
-The exact period varies depending on the property itself.
+The exact length varies depending on the property itself.

-At the end of this, you then have the option to buy the property, or buy a share of it, using the Shared Ownership scheme.
+At the end of this period, you have the option to buy the property, or buy a share of it, using the Shared Ownership scheme.
 Alternatively, you can move out.

-This is one example of how the government can help you buy a home and make it that little bit easier to get on the property ladder.
+Rent to buy is one example of how the government can help you buy a home and make it that little bit easier to get on the property ladder.

 Homes are made available to rent through a shorthold tenancy, anywhere from six months to five years.